software-marketplace/agenda-wall/README.md

 The main page of the app.
 This is where the wall of cards is displayed.

 You can add cards to the wall by clicking the "+" button.

+## Problems Faced

+1. Difficulty in understanding the assignment instructions.
+Whether I had to use AWS Development Services or whether I am free to choose in how to build the CI/CD Pipeline.
+2. Difficulty in deciding which service to use (CodeBuild or CodePipeline)
+3. Faced Issue in creating the CI/CD Pipeline (As it was my first time using AWS CodeBuild).
+I had issues in uploading my artifact to the root of the S3 bucket.

+### Additional Problems Faced
+1. Wasn't able to decide on a design for the app.
+2. Difficulty in using tailwindcss (As it was my first time using it).